raymondbernard/finetuneLLaMa2/README.md

 (c) 2023 Ray Bernard

-This is a simple guide to get started with the TrainPrompt application.
+This is a simple guide to get started with the finetuneLLaMa2 application.
 Please, do not hesitate to open an issue if you encounter any problem or have a suggestion.